Turkey, Russia, Ukraine, U.N. set to meet on grain exports | Headlines

 Turkey, Russia, Ukraine, U.N. set to meet on grain exports

-Russian, Ukrainian and Turkish military delegations are set to meet U.N. officials in Istanbul on Wednesday for talks on a possible deal to resume safe exports of Ukrainian grain from the major Black Sea port of Odesa as a global food crisis worsens.
+A Russian military delegation arrived in Istanbul on Wednesday to meet their Ukrainian and Turkish counterparts and U.N. officials for talks on resuming exports of Ukrainian grain from the Black Sea port of Odesa as a global food crisis worsens.
 Turkey has been working with the United Nations to broker a deal after Russia's Feb.
-24 invasion of Ukraine fuelled prices for grains, cooking oils, fuel and fertilizer.
+24 invasion of Ukraine sent prices soaring for grains, cooking oils, fuel and fertilizer.

-Russian, Ukrainian and Turkish military delegations are set to meet U.N. officials in Istanbul on Wednesday for talks on a possible deal to resume safe exports of Ukrainian grain from the major Black Sea port of Odesa as a global food crisis worsens.
+A Russian military delegation arrived in Istanbul on Wednesday to meet their Ukrainian and Turkish counterparts and U.N. officials for talks on resuming exports of Ukrainian grain from the Black Sea port of Odesa as a global food crisis worsens.

 Ukraine and Russia are major global wheat suppliers, and Russia is also a large fertilizer exporter, while Ukraine is a significant producer of corn and sunflower oil.
 Diplomats say details of the plan under discussion include Ukrainian vessels guiding grain ships in and out through mined port waters; Russia agreeing to a truce while shipments move; and Turkey - supported by the United Nations - inspecting ships to allay Russian fears of weapons smuggling.

-The Interfax news agency quoted Pyotr Ilyichev, head of the international organization's department at the Russian foreign ministry, as saying that Russia wants to control and inspect vessels to rule out "arms smuggling".
-He added that Russia is ready to facilitate the navigation of foreign commercial vessels to export Ukrainian grain.
+The Interfax news agency quoted Pyotr Ilyichev, head of the international organization's department at the Russian foreign ministry, as saying Russia is ready to facilitate the navigation of foreign commercial vessels to export Ukrainian grain.
+He added that Russia wants to control and inspect vessels to rule out "arms smuggling".

 News agency RIA quoted another diplomatic source as saying that Russia's demands include the removal of "obstacles to the exports" created by Western sanctions.
 "There are obstacles for the Russian side in the areas of ship insurance, logistics, transportation services, and banking operations due to the sanctions imposed," RIA's source said.

+Ukrainian Foreign Minister Dmytro Kuleba was quoted by Spanish newspaper El Pais as saying that Kyiv was "two steps away" from hammering out a deal with Moscow.
+"The security concerns, linked to Russia's position, need to be addressed.
+We are in the final phase and now everything depends on Russia," he said, adding that Moscow could still drag out the talks.

-Russia's invasion and sea blockade of Ukraine has stalled exports, leaving dozens of ships stranded and more than 20 million tonnes of grain stuck in silos at Odesa and leading to a shortage of storage space.
+Russia's invasion and sea blockade of Ukraine have stalled exports, leaving dozens of ships stranded and more than 20 million tonnes of grain stuck in silos at Odesa.
 Farmers of both countries are currently harvesting the 2022 wheat crop.
 July-November is usually the busiest time for traders to ship the new crop from both countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)